Nora Evelyn, living with congenital heart disease

 For the next several days, doctors and nurses tried repeatedly to wean Nora off the machine.
 “But her heart wasn’t kicking in,” says Aleasha.
 Over and over, medical staff told her and Shane to prepare themselves: their daughter might not make it, her heart was so damaged.

 Why was this happening?
 The couple were mystified.
 There was no family history of heart problems on either side.
-Heart & Stroke researchers such as Dr. Seema Mital are making progress on that mystery, investigating the genetics behind congenital heart defects.
+Heart & Stroke researchers, and winners of the CHD Team Grants, Dr. Luc Mertens, Dr. Andrew Mackie and Dr. Thalia Field are making progress on this mystery, investigating the genetics behind congenital heart defects.

 Finally, Nora was stabilized with medication so she could come off the bypass machine.
 She was 11 days old when her parents held her for the first time.
 “It was only for 20 minutes, but you take what you can get,” says Aleasha.
 “I have a picture of it.
 You can see, it’s so raw.”